Computability and Complexity of Categorical Structures: The Arithmetic and Analytic Hierarchies

 \section{The Arithmetic and Analytic Hierarchies}

 Logicians have defined several hierarchies of logical predicates.
-The simplest one is called the arithmetic hierarchy.
+The simplest such hierarchies is called the arithmetic hierarchy.
 This is the class of predicates or relations on natural numbers that are either recursive or can be gotten from recursive relations from either complementation and/or projections.
 Complementation corresponds to the $\neg$ operation while projection corresponds to $\exists$.
-Noticing that $\forall \equiv \neg \exists \neg$ and that, in general, quantifiers can be brought to the beginning of a logical formula, we can write all predicates in the arithmetic hierarchy as a sequence of existential and universal quantifiers followed by a recursive relation.
-The classification is then based on whether the first quantifier is a existential or universal, and on the number of alterations between the types of quantifiers.
-A predicate that can be expressed as an existential quantifier followed by $n$ alterations between universal and existential quantifiers will be called $\sum^0_n$.
-A predicate that can be expressed with a universal quantifier followed by $n$ alterations will be called $\prod_n^0$.
+Noticing that $\forall \equiv \neg \exists \neg$ and that quantifiers can be brought to the beginning of a logical formula, we can write all predicates in the arithmetic hierarchy as a sequence of existential and universal quantifiers followed by a recursive relation.
+The classification is then based on whether the first quantifier is a existential or universal, and on the number of alternations between the types of quantifiers.
+A predicate that can be expressed as an existential quantifier followed by $n$ alternations between universal and existential quantifiers will be called $\sum^0_n$.
+A predicate that can be expressed with a universal quantifier followed by $n$ alternations will be called $\prod_n^0$.
 Our main source and our notation will follow chapters 14-16 of \cite {rogers}.

 \begin{teo} Every predicate in the arithmetic hierarchy is constructible. \end{teo}